Our favourite places to stay on this sleepy Cebu island.

 Various species of fish enjoy their homes as Sulu’s healthy marine life has not been harmed by irresponsible travellers.
 Clean turquoise waters and white sandy coasts continuously amaze tourists who walk through the archipelago.
 The mountains of Jolo hug the island, especially as the sun grandly rises from the background.

 Thankfully, no disaster has been huge enough to follow the menacing aftermath of the 1976 Moro Gulf disaster.
-But, Sulu continues to face-threatening calamities until this day.
-Aside from the natural calamities that the Philippines typically face, Sulu has also been vulnerable to armed attacks.
+But, Sulu continues to face life-threatening calamities to this day.
+Aside from the natural calamities that the Philippines typically faces, Sulu has also been vulnerable to armed attacks.
 Unfortunately and unbelievingly so, attacks have continued even during the province’s state of calamity and public health emergency during the COVID-19 pandemic.

 Also read: Air Passenger Rights Every Filipino Should Know

 Maintaining a nation remains a collective responsibility, but it’s also good to remember that we can make changes individually.
 Are we sensible travellers?
 Can we be more conscious of our trash as we travel?
-Do we actively take steps in making sure that our provinces are well-maintained and our cities are properly developed?
+Do we actively take steps to make sure that our provinces are well-maintained and our cities are properly developed?

 We often wear our resilience as badges of honour, but we can do more than smile through disasters.
 We must be aware of what we can actually do to protect the beauty of our homeland.
-May these calamity-prone areas in the Philippines remind us to be more responsible travellers (once the world is safe for travels again, of course!).
+May these calamity-prone areas in the Philippines remind us to be more responsible travellers.

 Featured image credited to Joseph Christopher Oropel via Canva Pro.